Seafood

 Room Temperature Safety

-Perishable foods, including shrimp, should not be left at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), the limit is 1 hour.
+Perishable foods like shrimp should not be left at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), discard after 1 hour.

 Expert Tips